Bartapapa/legend/docs/pages/additional-rules.md

 * <b>Skirmishing</b> combatants can use melee or ranged weapons, but can be hit by both melee and ranged attacks.
 To be targeted, the dice used needs to have a result equal or greater than 3.
 * <b>Retreated</b> combatants can only use ranged weapons, but can only be hit by other ranged attacks.
 To be targeted, the dice used needs to have a result equal or greater than 5.

 Each player combatant rolls their <b>Combat die</b>, which are d6s.
-They roll a number of Combat die equal to the <b>second highest</b> bonus granted by one of their attributes.
+They roll a number of Combat die equal to their <b>Vitality</b> (how many dice they roll to calculate HP) plus 1 (a newly-created character effectively rolls 2 Combat die).
 Monsters usually roll a number of combat die equal to their HD.
 Group up the die by their results.

-Each round lasts 6 turns.
-If players won initiative, they act first - otherwise, monsters act first.
+Each round lasts 6 turns or less.
+All player characters roll initiative individually.
+If they succeed at their Grace save, they act before the opponents, otherwise they act after.

 When acting, a character can spend any dice of equal or greater value than the current turn to use a <b>Combat maneuver</b>, which are special actions.
 A character can only spend 1 Combat die per turn.